onyx-dot-app/onyx-chrome-extension/README.md

 # Onyx Chrome Extension

-A minimal Chrome extension for Onyx (formerly Danswer) providing:
+Chrome extension for Onyx with the following features:
 - Default home screen
 - Basic interactions with Onyx platform
 - Embedded iframe to Onyx chat